scrawlon/scrawlon.github.io/_posts/2013-08-09-quick-intro-to-fatsecret-omniauth-ruby-gem.md

 If you were able to follow along, you should have an app that can retrieve FatSecret auth data.
 If you get stuck or have any questions, leave a comment here or Tweet me @scrawlon.

-The next step is using the auth data to connect to the FatSecret REST API and do searches on a user&#39;s behalf.
+The next step is using the auth data to connect to the FatSecret REST API and do searches on a user's behalf.
 That will be the topic of my next post.